EssamWisam/cmp-docs/public/department/General/Recently/Laptop.md

 Note that unlike desktop PCs where you can mostly mix and match parts, laptops come mostly as a whole package.
 You're usually able to upgrade the storage/RAM, but that's it.
 So you're stuck with whatever choose until you upgrade to a new laptop.
 Make sure to plan a little ahead and be prepared to strech your budget if you plan on keeping your laptop for long (5+ years).

 ## Picking a laptop in a nutshell
-Set a budget range, filter out all laptops that don't fit your range or aren't in stock, filter out laptops that dont fit your usage, the watch as many reviews as you can for each laptop so you get to know the pros and cons for each.
+Set a budget range, filter out all laptops that don't fit your range or aren't in stock, filter out laptops that dont fit your usage, then watch as many reviews as you can for each laptop so you get to know the pros and cons for each.
 You can then settle on one and buy it.
-Keep in mind that you can buy from Egypt for local warranty (for what it's worth), or from outside if you want to save money.
+Keep in mind that you can buy from Egypt for local warranty (for what it's worth), or from abroad if you want to save money.

 ## Laptop types
 Laptops generally fall under three broad types: thin and light, gaming, and workstation laptops.